top of page

 Awards & Honours

-1. Selected to exhibit at the Royal Society Summer Science Exhibition in 2012, 2014 and 2021 (awarded on the basis that the 2020 exhibit was cancelled due to Covid19) in London (UK).
+1. Selected to exhibit at the Royal Society Summer Science Exhibition in 2012, 2014 and 2020.

 3. Publication (Manning et al., 2019, Nature Comms) selected by Diamond Light Source (UK) as an invited Research Highlight in their Annual Review 2020/2021.